cr0wm4n/pyVisualCrossingUK/README.md

 ## Usage

-Install the module by using this command in a terminal: `pip install pyVisualCrossing`
+Install the module by using this command in a terminal: `pip install pyVisualCrossingUK`

 And then see `test_module.py` and `async_test_module.py` for usage examples, both standard and async.
 (Async example not yet created)